nais/doc/docs/reference/glossary.md

 A span represents a single unit of work in a trace, like a SQL query or an HTTP call to an external service.

+### Context

+Each Span carries a Context that includes metadata about the trace (like a unique trace identifier and span identifier) and any other data you choose to include.
+This context is propagated across process boundaries, allowing all the work that's part of a single trace to be linked together, even if it spans multiple services.

 ### Grafa Tempo

 [Grafana Tempo](https://grafana.com/oss/tempo/) is an open-source, easy-to-use, high-scale, and cost-effective distributed tracing backend that stores and queries traces in a way that is easy to understand and use.
 It is fully integrated with Grafana, allowing you to visualize and query traces in the same interface as your metrics, and logs.